Establishing a National Research Institute

 During World Mathematical Year 2000, a sequence of posters designed at the Isaac Newton Institute was displayed month by month in the trains of the London Underground.
 The idea of the posters was to bring maths to life, illustrating the wide applications of modern mathematics in all branches of science - physical, biological, technological and financial.
 Sets of posters were distributed free of charge to all UK secondary schools throughout 2000-2002.The posters have since been used on a variety of TV and film sets, including the US television drama Dawson's Creek, and the UK children's drama series Grange Hill.
 A booklet of the posters has been produced and both the booklet and the posters themselves are for sale.

-Dr Dill Faulkes generously gave the Institute a donation to enable the construction an additional building.
+Dr Dill Faulkes generously gave the Institute a donation to enable the construction of an additional building.
 The Faulkes Gatehouse was completed in June 2001, ready for use during the summer programmes.
 The Gatehouse forms the main pedestrian entrance to the Centre for Mathematical Sciences and brings much needed extra space for the Newton Institute including a 42 seater seminar room, 3 generous offices and a basement storage room.

 Sir John Kingman took over as Director in October 2001.